umasteeringgroup/UMA/README.md

 1.0.1.0 RC1 - SkinnedMeshCombiner won´t correctly merge Slots with extra bones that provides no influence to any mesh vertice.
 1.0.1.0 RC1 - While working on mobile devices, keep in mind some types of compressions forces square textures, breaking overlay rect settings.
 As theres still no way to access original texture size, at least for now its recommended using uncompressed lower resolution setting for overlays.
+1.0.1.0 R - On windows builds and for some specific hardware configuration, Unity crashes on application quit.
+Unity team is already working to fix this bug, following Unity versions might handle that.